evennia/evennia/docs/source/Howto/Starting/Part1/Adding-Commands.md

 combat, another for building etc. By default, Evennia groups all character-commands into one big cmdset.

-Command-Sets are then associated with objects.
+Command-Sets are then associated with objects, for example with your Character.
 Doing so makes the commands in that cmdset available to the object.
 So, to summarize:

 - Commands are classes
 - A group of Commands is stored in a CmdSet